 On 3 March 2018 I decided to change my domain name from brooklynsabbatical.wordpress.com to livyarrow.org.
-Most everything below still hold true, but slowly more professional pages and links to my various other websites will be added.
+Most everything below still holds true, but slowly more professional pages and links to my various other websites will be added.

 If you’d like to follow me on twitter, you can find me @profyarrow